What parents need to know

 Is it any good?

-When you hear the premise -- brainy but shy girl dreams of being champion figure skater, has anything-to-win coach, likes cute Zamboni driver -- you may think that there won't be any surprises.
-But there are, and they're all nice ones.
+When you first hear the premise of this movie, you may think there won't be any surprises -- but there are, and they're all nice ones.
 The first surprise is the characters, who rise above the usual bland, interchangeable stick figures for movies of this kind.
 Michelle Trachtenberg brings a nice shy spirit to Casey, the, and she has able support from the always-engaging Joan Cusack as her mother and the nicely flinty Kim Cattrall as the coach.
 But the nicest surprise is that after a spate of "mean girl" movies, this one gives us a character who competes with Casey who is honest, loyal, and supportive.

 The story had an assist from The Princess Diaries author Meg Cabot, which may be why it feels like it should be called "Ice Princess Diaries."
 But the formula is nicely played out, with sincerity and sweetness enough to inspire the young viewers to come up with some dreams of their own.

 Families can talk about the most important advice that Casey gets from Gen. Why does Casey decide to trust Tina?
 How does Casey decide what is most important to her?
 What does she learn from her mother and what does she learn from Tina?
 They could also discuss the mothering styles of Joan and Tina.
 How are they alike, how are they different, and what do they have in common with your family?